 As president of the united states, practiced Ju-Jitsu, Roosevelt boxed, played tennis nearly every day, and frequently invited athletes and teams to the White House.
 In adulthood, he was diagnosed with a potentially fatal heart condition and was told never to exert himself again.
 It was during his administration that America saw baseball’s first ever World Series; interscholastic sports began; and schools began to place an emphasis on physical education.

-The Strenuous Life: Theodore Roosevelt and the Making of the American Athlete #ad - It seemed as if theodore Roosevelt’s biographers had closed the book on his life story.
+It seemed as if theodore Roosevelt’s biographers had closed the book on his life story.
 Crippling asthma, a frail build, and grossly myopic eyesight: these were the ailments that plagued Teddy Roosevelt as a child.
 But ryan swanson has uncovered an untold chapter” Johnny Smith, coauthor of Blood Brothers: The Fatal Friendship between Muhammad Ali and Malcolm X.